 The Network advocates for public policy positions that advance the growth and effectiveness of supportive housing.
 State advocacy efforts are aimed at affecting policy and budget decisions that promote and protect supportive housing in New York State.

-The Network is currently engaging in advocacy on the 2013 State budget.
-A final budget is anticipated as early as March 21.
-The following three items comprise our key priorities for this budget season.
+The Network is currently engaging in advocacy on the 2014 State budget.
+The following items comprise our key priorities for this budget season.

 Add $4.1M to the Homeless Housing Prevention Services Program